Kiley McKee - Co-President

 Kiley is a sophomore Cognitive Science and Psychology double major at Johns Hopkins University.
 She is currently working on a project involving spatial thinking and 3rd grade STEM curriculum development with Hopkins’ Science of Learning Institute.
 In the future, Kiley hopes to continue bridging the gap between science of learning research and education.

 Anne Li - Co-President

-Arunima is a senior majoring in Cognitive Science with focal areas in linguistics and neuroscience.
-She researches the development of perceptual and mental verbs in children, and is also interested in the using art as a therapeutic method for developmental disorders.
-Following college, she plans on attending medical school to pursue her aspiration of becoming a physician-researcher concentrated on global care and linguistic development of Autistic populations.
+Jane is a junior majoring in Cognitive Science with focal areas in linguistics and neuroscience.
+She researches PTSD, schizophrenia, bipolar disorder at LIBD.
+She is a Wilson Fellow who is studying the 3D printing of stroke legions.
+Following college, she plans on attending medical school to pursue her aspiration of becoming a surgeon and eventually working at a teaching hospital.

-Coleman is a sophomore majoring in computer science and cognitive science with focal areas in linguistics and computational approaches to cognition.
-He is interested in human-computer interaction, particularly through linguistic interfaces.
-He will be working on a project in the phonology lab this fall.
+Coleman is a junior majoring in computer science and cognitive science with focal areas in linguistics and computational approaches to cognition.
+He is interested in computational models of language and interpretable machine learning.
+He works with Dr. Colin Wilson in the phonology lab.

 Karen is a junior majoring in Cognitive Science on the pre-medical track.
 She researches the neural mechanisms of addiction behavior and is interested in the various responses of the brain to reward expectations.
 Following college, she plans on attending medical school and work in neurology.